doughgle/doughgle.github.io/content/how-to/proxy-public-chart-repositories-as-oci-artefacts/index.md

 If you're in an air-gapped environment, you can put a private oci registry proxy in front of the public chart proxy.

-That way, requests to the public chart proxy are de-duplicated and charts are cached logically closer to their point of use.
+That way, you can de-duplicate requests to the public chart proxy and cache charts logically closer to their point of use.

 Here's a example using [k3d](https://k3d.io/v5.6.0/usage/registries/#creating-a-registry-proxy-pull-through-registry) to prototype a pull-through registry.